NASARace/race/doc/manual/design/tabdata.rst

 Nodes can own several columns.
 Consequently, each column has a optional 'node' attribute to link to the main/node id ?? what about nodes that only show/export columns other than the node name?
 Could be handled through 'attrs'

+Formulas and constraints are kept separate from Column/RowList to enable per-site settings.

+In general we try to share as much common config between nodes as possible, hence we factor config

 Update Semantics
 ----------------